 Section 3.
 Savings Clause.
 All other sewer rates not in contradiction with those rates set forth herein shall remain the same as previously adopted by the Las Animas City Council.

 Section 4.
 Effective Date.
-This Resolution and the recommended rate schedule shall become effective for September 1, 2022 billing cycle, due and payable after October 1, 2022.
+The Annual Consumer Price Index Adjustment of 1.4% increase and the recommended rate schedule shall become effective for January 1, 2025 billing cycle, due and payable after February 15, 2025.

-ADOPTED this 12th day of July 2022.

-CITY OF LAS ANIMAS, COLORADO

-By: Scott Peterson, Mayor

-ATTEST:

-Charmaine Tripp, City Clerk